rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

     **Tasks** tab.

-4. Set up your network policies to define the access that you want to allow between your cloud servers, your Dedicated environment, and the Internet.
-You can do this by selecting the Cloud account under the RackConnect Management Interface and selecting the Network Polices tab (**Network &gt; RackConnect &gt; *yourCloudAccount* &gt;
+4. Set up your network policies to define the access that you want to allow between your cloud servers, your dedicated environment, and the Internet.
+You can do this by selecting the Cloud account under the RackConnect Management Interface and selecting the **Network Polices** tab (**Network &gt; RackConnect &gt; *yourCloudAccount* &gt;
     Network Policies** tab).
-You can also use one of the available Network Policy Templates to get started.
+You can also use one of the available network policy templates to get started.

 **Important:** Do not create any servers in your Cloud account until you receive confirmation that your Cloud account is set up in our automation